 What are symptoms of lead poisoning?

-The symptoms are not always obvious.
-Symptoms can include, learning delays, fussiness, stomach pain, appetite changes, hyperactivity, trouble sleeping, and in extreme cases, seizures, coma and death.
+The symptoms are not always obvious, and some children may not show symptoms right away.
+Symptoms can include learning delays, fussiness, stomach pain, appetite changes, hyperactivity, trouble sleeping, and in extreme cases, seizures, coma and death.

 How is Worcester County affected?

-How can I find out if my child has been exposed to too much lead?
+How can I find out if my child has been exposed to lead?

 Lead testing is recommended for all children at 12 and 24 months of age.
 Many parents are not aware that children entering pre-kindergarten, kindergarten, and first grade in the Worcester County public school system are required to provide the school with documentation that the child has been tested for lead.
 If you are interested in having a lead test, contact your doctor.
 If your child does not have a doctor or health insurance, call 410-629-0164 and ask for the MCHP program.